-You must obtain permission from the landowner before using a metal detector anywhere.
+You must obtain permission from the landowner and tenant (both should be consulted) before using a metal detector anywhere.
 This includes land which is publicly accessible, such as beaches, footpaths, or council-owned land.
 The Crown Estate owns much of the coastal foreshore and issues permits for metal detecting.

 How do I look after my finds?

-the Portable Antiquities Conservation Guide contains more advice on how to properly care for your findsDownload (PDF) »
+The Portable Antiquities Scheme's Conservation Guide has more advice on how to properly care for your findsDownload (PDF)at finds.org »

 National Code of PracticeThe National Code of Practice for Responsible Metal Detecting offers more detailed information and advice.
 Watch the video below or download the PDF at finds.org.uk

 Code of Practice for Responsible Metal Detecting in England and Wales

 This short video explains the Code of Practice for Responsible Metal Detecting in England and Wales.
 If undertaken responsibly metal-detecting can make an important contribution to archaeological knowledge.
 This film aims to provide guidance for metal-detectorists who wish to contribute to our understanding of the history of England and Wales.
 It combines both the requirements of finders under the law, as well as more general voluntary guidance on accepted best practice.

 Guidance for Landowners